 Keywords Where They Just Surpassed You

-Once you start comparing your ranks to your competitor's ranks, you will notice battles on the same terms over months and both of you optimize and adjust.
-This segment includes the rankings where they fell behind you before, but now they just started outranking you.
+Once you start comparing your ranks to your competitor's ranks, you will notice battles you've had on the same terms where both of you optimize and adjust.
+This segment includes the rankings where they might have fallen behind you, but now they just started outranking you.

 If that's the case, there is room to fight back.
-You probably have a good foundation to edge them out quickly, too.
+You probably have a good foundation with your active content to edge them out quickly, too.

 There are defensive actions open to you where you do rank:

 You could be looking at a situation where your competitor did nothing new to raise their standing, but for some reason your rankings dropped.
 Check our Ranking History tool for your own site--we'll show you how--and look for that topic (a group of related keywords) that you uncovered in your competitor research.
 If your rankings have plateaued, follow our tips below to try to bring new life to your content.
 If your position fell, it's time to diagnose that drop in your standings.

 Here's our best guide to spotting where your rankings started to drop so you can reverse it.
 Fortunately, any dips are probably recent, and recency is on your side.
 You should be able to recall (or retrace your steps) what you did on your site that might have triggered a drop in rankings.

 Link building is still as crucial as ever.
 We like a blend of traditional and outside-the-box methods to build your backlink profile.
 Try these suggestions for link building methods to test for your site.

 And sometimes the hardest part for people is the actual asking.
 Brush up on these tips to write better pitch emails to help with your outreach.